FREQUENTLY ASKED QUESTIONS

 The following are the members of the Legal Team advising on the new Judicial Review proceedings:

-Nikolaus Grubeck (Monckton Chambers)– Nik specializes in EU law.
+(Monckton Chambers)– Nik specialises in EU law.
 His assistance in pursuing the new Judicial Review will be invaluable.

-Andrew Thornhill QC (Exchequer Chambers) – Andrew has been in practice for over 50 years, argued the Rangers at all levels except the Court of Session and is fully conversant with all aspects of personal taxation.
+(Exchequer Chambers) – Andrew has been in practice for over 50 years, argued the Rangers at all levels except the Court of Session and is fully conversant with all aspects of personal taxation.
+Andrew is Head of Chambers at Exchequer Chambers and it is fair to say that without him this case could not have proceeded.
+His knowledge and contacts continue to support our effort was way beyond what we could have expected.

-Alex Peebles (Duncan Lewis Solicitors) is a solicitor for English proceedings.
+(Duncan Lewis Solicitors) is a solicitor for English proceedings.
 Alex is well experienced in Judicial Review proceedings.
-We have yet to choose a Scottish solicitor.

 The team have devoted many hours so far to the cause at substantially reduced fees.
 It is vitally important to put the best care forward.